Machine Learning for K-adaptability in Two-stage Robust Optimization: ML methodology

 As our goal is to use the model also on different problems, we engineer the features to keep them independent from the problem size or type.
 In Tables \ref{tab:state_features}-\ref{tab:attributes}, we give an outline of the two feature types that we construct.
-For a detailed description of how they are computed, we refer the reader to Appendix \ref{app:attributes}.
+For a detailed description of how they are computed, we refer the reader to Appendix~\ref{app:attributes}.

 The state features in Table \ref{tab:state_features} are readily problem-independent.
 However, this is not the case for the scenario attributes in Table \ref{tab:attributes}.
-They are, for example, dependent on the instance size.
-Moreover, in node selection, we place the new scenario to a group of other scenarios.
-Therefore, additional features are constructed to describe the relation of the new scenario to the current scenarios, computed as the \emph{attribute distance}:
+They are, for example, dependent on the instance size. {To deal with the size dependency, and to adopt the actual meaning of node selection (\emph{i.e.}, placing a scenario to a group of other scenarios), we introduce the \emph{attribute distance} as a feature to our model.
+This is the distance between scenario-subset pairs in terms of the attributes attached to the scenarios, as a proxy to the unknown implications the addition of the scenario would have on the solution of the problem.
+For each attribute, the scenario-subset distance is taken by the Euclidean distance from the attribute of the new scenario to the average of the attribute of the scenarios already in the subset.} This feature is described as:

-where $\delta_f^k$ is the attribute distance of the new scenario $\z^*$ to subset $\barZ_k$ and $\a_f^{k, \z}$ is the data vector related to the $f$-th attribute (of Table \ref{tab:attributes}) for the $k$-th child node.
-Then, the \emph{scenario feature} vector of the $k$-th child node is defined as $\d^k_n = [\delta^k_1, \ldots, \delta^k_9]^\intercal$.
-The dimension of $\a^{k, \z}_f$ depends on $f$.
-For instance, for attribute 1 (scenario values), $\dim(\a_{\z}^1) = \dim(\z)$.
-For attribute 4 (constraint slacks), the dimension depends on the number of uncertain constraints in the problem.
-By using \eqref{eq:att_dist}, the features per data point are independent of the instance size and the problem-specific properties.
-Then, the input of the ML model for the $k$-th child of node $n$ is given by $F^k_n = [\s_n \quad \d_n^k]^\intercal$.
+where $\delta_f^k$ is the attribute distance of the new scenario $\z^*$ to subset $\barZ_k$ and $\a_f^{k, \z}$ is the data vector related to the $f$-th attribute (of Table \ref{tab:attributes}) for the $k$-th child node. {The attribute distance is scaled by the length of the attribute vector, denoted by `length' in the denominator of \eqref{eq:att_dist}, to control for varying attribute vectors in the feature value.
+Larger attribute vectors would otherwise result in higher feature values.} Then, the \emph{scenario feature} vector of the $k$-th child node is defined as $\d^k_n = [\delta^k_1, \ldots, \delta^k_9]^\intercal$.